Asymptotic normality of robust risk minimizers: Proofs.

 \section{Proofs.}

-The strategies of the proofs of Theorems \ref{th:normality-B} and \ref{th:normality} are different: the proof of Theorem \ref{th:normality-B} uses characterization of $\l(\wh\theta_{n,k}^{(1)},\wh\theta_{n,k}^{(2)}\r)$ as the minimizer/maximizer of the risk, and follows a standard pattern of consequently establishing consistency, rate of convergence and finally the asymptotic normality.
+The proof of Theorem \ref{th:normality-B} uses characterization of $\wh\theta_{n,k}$ as the solution of the min-max problem, and follows a standard pattern of consequently establishing consistency, rate of convergence and finally the asymptotic normality.
 The arguments are quite general and can be extended beyond the classes that satisfy Lipschitz property imposed by assumption \ref{ass:3}.
-The proof on Theorem \ref{th:normality} on the other hand is based on treating $\wh\theta_{n,j}$ as a ``Z-estimator'' solving the estimating equation $\pd_\theta \wh L(\wh\theta_{n,j}) = 0$.
-Required reasoning is slightly more technical, and the Lipschitz property of the class plays an important role in controlling the product empirical process arising in the course of the proof.
+Since $\wh L(\theta_1,\theta_2)$ is defined implicitly as a solution of the convex minimization problem, we rely on the Bahadur-type linear representation of $\wh L(\theta_1,\theta_2)-L(\theta_1,\theta_2)$ with uniform control of the remainder terms.